matiuhart/ansible-collections/varios/roles/vaultwarden/README.md

-Role Name
+Vaultwarden Ansible Role
 =========

-This role deploys the Vaultwarden password manager solution of dani-garcia
+This role deploys a docker container with the Vaultwarden password manager solution of dani-garcia.
+Includes the argon2 admin token generation

+To have more detailed info about the Vaultwarden project you can go to:

 https://github.com/dani-garcia/vaultwarden